JakeSteam/junkbot-code/README.md

 ![](/files/screens_by_peter/complete_all_levels_msg.bmp)

-# Junkbot Code
+# Junkbot

-This project extracts all of Junkbot's source code and assets for preservation purposes.
+This project extracts all of [Junkbot](https://en.brickimedia.org/wiki/Junkbot)'s source code and assets for preservation purposes.
 Since it is all buried within a 20+ year old Adobe Director project, it's currently unsearchable.

 Note that these `.ls` files are written in "[Lingo](<https://en.wikipedia.org/wiki/Lingo_(programming_language)>)" (Adobe Director), not "[LINGO](https://www.lindo.com/index.php/products/lingo-and-optimization-modeling)" (mathematical modelling).